glyden/Modified-WQS/README.md

 functions.R includes functions that are helpful in generating correlated data.

-method-functions.R has all the functions to fit our method, i.e., fit the penalized constrained regressions to estimate the weights and run a permutation test for the overall mixture effect.
+method-functions.R includes functions to fit our method, i.e., estimate mixture component weights using penalized constrained regressions and run a permutation test for the overall mixture effect.

-example.R shows how to use the functions to estimate weights and overall mixture effects in a simulated dataset.
+example.R applies method-functions.R to estimate weights and overall mixture effects in a simulated dataset.